 Voodoo Ritual Legba:

 One of the many Voodoo rituals that is favoured, calls upon Legba, (Elegba – Eshu – Ellegua).
 Legba is referred to as, “God of the crossroads, singer, warrior, jester, guardian of the door to the world of spirits.
 He usually presents himself as a crippled old man, or as a vulnerable child.
 As Legba is a shape shifter he is often likened to the trickster god and shape shifter, the meddlesome Loki.
 Like Loki he can be mischievous and playful, or malevolent and dangerous.
-He has also done the unthinkable and revealed stolen Divine Secrets to human beings, who are under no circumstances to have been given this potent information.
+He has also done the unthinkable and revealed stolen Divine Secrets to human beings, who under no circumstances are to have been given this potent information.

 As the youngest son of Lisa the Sun god, bringer of heat, strength and energy, and Mawu the Moon goddess, provider of night cool, fertility, rain and peace, Legba encompasses these attributes as god of fate.
 He has the choice to bestow cataclysmic disaster and overwhelming sorrow, or luck, benign energy, prosperity, abundance and good fortune.